zmievsa/autograder/README.md

 This utility aims to provide a simple, yet secure and highly configurable way to autograde programming assignments.

 I consider it to be finished.
 From now on, I will only be adding extra grading languages if necessary and fixing bugs if any are reported.
-Autograder has been tested on a real university class with hundreds of students and has shown to be error-less (in terms of grades), almost completely safe from cheating, and fast.
+Autograder has been tested on a real university class with hundreds of students and has shown to be error-less (in terms of grades), fast, and protected from cheating.
 #### Table of Contents
 [Features](#Features)
 [Installation](#Installation)